How To Divorce A Spouse From A Foreign Country

 Protecting Immigration Status In Divorce

-In most cases, both spouses must file form I-751 jointly.
-Divorce isn’t always an amicable process, and cooperation may be difficult to come by.
+In most cases, both spouses must file Form I-751 jointly.
+Divorce isn’t always an amicable process, and cooperation may be hard to find.
 However, the spouse from a foreign country can request a waiver under certain conditions.
 If the non-citizen shows that:

 Essentially, the foreign spouse can divorce and petition to remain in the U.S. if returning to their home country could be dangerous or if remaining in the marriage puts them in harm’s way.
-Also, the spouse from a foreign country must show that the marriage happened in good faith.
+Also, a spouse from a foreign country must demonstrate that the marriage was entered into in good faith.

 Affidavit of Support